 If you have pets at home and want to be extra careful what plants you can grow indoors, then check out our guide on non-toxic indoor plants.

 Fertilising Your Plants

-Plants need nutrients to grow, and you will need to fertilise your indoor plant at some stage during its life.
+Plants need nutrients to grow, and you will need the right fertiliser for your indoor plant.
 Most indoor plants will love a liquid fertiliser application at least every 6 months.

 If you really want you plant to flourish, bump it up to 3 times a year; at the end of winter, middle of spring, and beginning of summer.
 Little by little is the best approach.